gmarma23/WordUnscrambler/README.md

 2. `file` option to unscramble a multiple strings of chars, one for each line in provided file, with parameter `-p` (or `--path`) for input file path.
 Additionally parameters `-m` or (`--mapedwordlist`) and `-v` (or `--validchars`) can be used in case of use of a custom mapped wordlist.

 3. `map` option to transform a plain txt wordlist file to a mapped dictionary format and export it as json with parameter `-w` (or `--wordlist`).
+Additionally parameter `-v` (or `--validchars`) can be used to ensure that all words in resulting dictionary are derived by combinations of provided valid characters.

+When using a custom mapped wordlist with parameter `-m` or (`--mapedwordlist`), parameter `-v` (or `--validchars`) should also be used to overwrite default valid characters.
+Using these parameters separately is likely to cause errors.